Men's Grooming: Advice For A Best, Better Wet Shaving Soap Experience

 bowl.
 If you bought the 60g bar a disused mug or large cup will suffice, as a shaving bowl.

 Some brands pour their soap into a wooden or ceramic bowl for you.
-I decided against this because it is better
+I decided against this because

 Continue to read on to learn how to use the soap for your regular shave.

 If you are relatively new to wet shaving and in particular with a hard soap bar, here is what you can and can't do for the

 soak your brush in warm water, before showering.
 Pour a little warm water into your shaving bowl as well, to soften the soap

 This approach also softens the brush bristles for the same effect.
 You spend less time brushing the soap to create soap suds and getting it onto the brush.